303 Riverside Dr | London, ON | N6H 1G2

 The amount of the death benefit depends on how much and for how long the deceased contributed to the CPP.
 In January 2016, the average death benefit paid was $2,296.85 and the maximum was $2,500.
 Consult the table of current Canada Pension Plan (CPP) payment at the Service Canada’s Website.

-Mount Pleasant Cemetery will fill out and mail the death benefit for your executor.
+Mount Pleasant Cemetery will assist your representative fill out and mail the death benefit.
 If you are thinking of pre-arranging it’s best to preview this form today and we will document the specific answers to these questions.
-By having specific questions answered in advance will make the process easier for your next of kin.
+By having specific questions answered in advance it can make the process easier for your next of kin.

 The Canada Pension Plan (CPP) survivor's pension is paid to the person who, at the time of death, is the legal spouse or common-law partner of the deceased contributor.